vikmreddy/classic-titanic/README.md

 # classic-titanic
-Applying the kitchen sink of ML to the classic Titanic dataset
+Applying the kitchen sink of Machine Learning to the classic Titanic dataset